-Starting with our 13th season, Manifest has launched a new annual cash award of $2500.
-The Annual Manifest Grand Jury Prize will be a seasonal capstone recognition awarded to one work from among all those exhibited on-site at the gallery across the season.
-The first Grand Jury Prize is currently considering works exhibited at Manifest from late September 2016 through mid-September 2017.
-Each subsequent September to August season will include a new seasonal Grand Jury Prize.
-Details of the semi-finalists and award process for the 2017 prize will be posted soon!
+Starting with our 13th season, Manifest launched a new annual cash award of $2500.
+The annual Grand Jury Award is a seasonal capstone recognition awarded to one work from among all those exhibited on-site at the gallery across the season.
+The winner is selected by the year's numerous jurors in a final post-season process each year.

 - At least one work per exhibition will be included for consideration.

-- Multiple works which each received the same high score in their respective jury process will each be included in the Grant Jury Prize pool.
+- Multiple works which each received the same high score in their respective jury process will each be included in the Grand Jury Award pool.

-- Candidates are determined by original exhibition jury scores alone, which consist of, on average, anywhere from 5 to 12 jurors' scores.
+- Candidates are determined by original exhibition jury scores alone, which consist of as many as 12 or more jurors' scores.

 - Every exhibit across the season, excluding the Manifest Prize Winner*, will be eligible.
 (The Manifest Prize is a separate cash award process and solo exhibit.)

-- There is no need to resubmit works.
+- There is no requirement for artists to resubmit works.
 Consideration is automatic based on exhibition participation.
+Every artist's work submitted to an exhibit is a potentially candidate.

-- Candidacy will not be announced until sometime in late August, at which point the works being considered will be shared publicly.
+- Candidacy will not be announced until sometime between September and January after the season closes, at which point the works being considered will be shared publicly.

 - Solo exhibitors, or one-off curatorial projects, will have the exhibit's candidate work selected by the artist, the curator, Manifest's staff, or a combination based on consultation.
 Only one work may be included in consideration from each solo exhibition.

-- The winner of the Manifest Grand Jury Prize will be determined by an end-of-year jury from among the pool of top-scoring works from each exhibit across the current exhibition season.
+- The winner of the Grand Jury Award will be determined by an end-of-year jury from among the pool of top-scoring works from each exhibit across the completed exhibition season.
 This jury will likely be made up of all jurors from across the season, and could total as many as 20-30 individuals.

 - Upon finalization the winning work will be announced via the Manifest website, social media channels, and in a press release.
-The cash prize award of $2500 will be conveyed shortly thereafter.
+The cash award of $5,000 will be conveyed shortly thereafter.

-- Heighten the reward for involvement in our competitive exhibition jury process.
+- To heighten the reward for involvement in our nonprofit competitive exhibition jury process.

-- Make an even deeper impact on the career path of the winning artist.
+- To make an even deeper impact on the career path of the winning artist.

-- Add value to having achieved high scores in the peer-based jury process, and recognize this publicly as an award of recognition and merit.
+- To add value to having achieved high scores in the peer-based jury process, and to recognize this publicly as an award of distinction and merit.

-- Infuse enthusiasm and an investment in the package of each Manifest season, and the outcome of a suite of exhibitions at a whole.
+- Infuse enthusiasm and an investment in the whole of each Manifest season, and to celebrate the outcome of the suite of exhibitions.

 - To give back, and provide incentive for achievement and risk taking.